wbamberg/idl-reference/docs/nsIHTMLAbsPosEditor.md

 extracts an element from the normal flow of the document and
 positions it, and puts it back in the normal flow.
-@param aElement [IN] the element
-@param aEnabled [IN] true to absolutely position the element,
-                     false to put it back in the normal flow

 #### Parameters ####